wilsonliaows/docs/product-updates.md

 - Transliterate formula added: Replaces non-ASCII characters with an ASCII approximation, e.g. `"Chloé".transliterate` becomes `"Chloe"`

 ### Connector enhancements
+-  New HTTP wizard to guide user in building an HTTP action

 #### Netsuite
 - `ItemGroup` standard object now available in Search action and trigger